Doble Kara

 Doble Kara is a Philippine television drama series broadcast by ABS-CBN.
 Directed by Emmanuel Q. Palo, Jon S. Villarin, Erick C. Salud, Trina N. Dayrit and Jojo A. Saguin, it stars Julia Montes, Carmina Villarroel, Mylene Dizon, Ariel Rivera, Sam Milby, John Lapus, Edgar Allan Guzman, Maxene Magalona and Rayver Cruz.
-It aired on the network's Kapamilya Gold line up and worldwide on TFC from August 24, 2015, to February 10, 2017, replacing Pinoy Big Brother: 737 Gold and was replaced by The Better Half.
+It aired on the network's Kapamilya Gold line up and worldwide on TFC from August 24, 2015, to February 10, 2017.

 The series is streaming online on YouTube.

 Series overview

 The story revolves around identical twin sisters who grew up in a happy family despite being poor and whose lives will be intertwined because of love, identity, deceit, ambition, and wealth when destiny teasingly compels to separate their lives.